jonisapp/dgui/README.md

 * condition (boolean | {key: string, value: any}) : if true (external variable or function) or equals value of field associated (key), allows the field to be displayed
 * value (string, boolean, number)
 * input_elm (HTMLElement)

+#### select
+* list(Array<string>) : The options of a HTML select element.
+By default, the value of the field is set to the index in the list array.

+#### date
+* format (string) : specifies the date format for the field generation.
+For example it can takes "YYYY.MM.DD", "dd.mm.yyyy" or "DD:MM:YY"...
+At submission, date field will returns a ISO-8601 formatted string.